Milan: Easy Travel and the Last Supper

-Affiliate Disclosure: This page contains links that may earn us a commission from the ShareASale affiliate advertising program.
+Affiliate Disclosure: This page contains links that may earn us a commission from the Awin and ShareASale affiliate advertising program.
 Opinions and conclusions are our own.

 We have never considered traveling to Milan for vacation, but we chose to fly there for the start of our trip so we could easily get to the Italian Riviera via high-speed train.
 Since it is a popular business destination there are many different airlines and flight options.

 Arrival and transfer

 We arrived in Milan from California without doing much research beforehand.
 Since we are pretty familiar with Italy’s transportation system, we thought we could figure it out when we got there.
 We did, but it was not as easy as we remembered.

 Milan Malpensa (MXP), the main international airport, is not close to the city center.
 There are frequent Malpensa Express trains that leave every thirty minutes and take about an hour to reach the main train station, Milano Centrale.
 It was easy to buy a ticket from the airport kiosks with our credit card, but we neglected to validate the ticket before we boarded.
 When the porter checked our tickets, he gave us a choice of getting off the train and validating them, or paying a small fine.
 We were tired and cranky and the fine sounded ok to us.
 You can avoid this hassle by purchasing your tickets ahead of time on the Trenitalia app.
 Once you buy them in the app they are automatically validated.